game-chat/bylaws/article-2.md

 ### §2.4 - Voting

-**(a)** A vote must be administered publicly, by poll, and its results must be visible to The Membership.
+**(a)** A vote must be administered publicly and by poll.
+Its results must be visible to The Membership.

+**(b)** The poll must include the option to abstain.

-**(b)** The poll should be conducted using the Service's native polling tool.
+**(c)** The poll should be conducted using the Service's native polling tool.
 If the Service does not provide a native polling tool, the poll may be conducted through text.
-A Member may cast a vote of agreement in a text poll by responding to the Action's originating message with the text "Yea".
+A Member may cast a vote of agreement in a text poll by responding to the Action's originating message with the text "#Yea", "#Nay", or "#Abstain".

-**(c)** The poll must include the option to abstain.
+**(d)** If the Service includes a mechanism for promoting the poll such that it is always visible (e.g. "pinning"), it must be applied for the poll's duration.

-**(d)** The vote completes immediately once all members have responded to the poll.
+**(e)** The vote completes immediately once all Members have responded to the poll.